Getting Started

 export ORGO_API_KEY=your_api_key

-# Or in your .env file
+# Or in a '.env' file

 ORGO_API_KEY=your_api_key